 This is why so many people have a car first aid kit tucked next to their spare tire and flat patches.

 But why let some manufacturer build your kit for you when you can save money by hand-picking each quality component?

 That's precisely what we're here to create today.

-The first thing you need to choose is your kit bag.
+The first thing you need to choose is your kit bag or the Bear bags.

 This will determine your kit’s ultimate capacity and how tidily it packs into an unused corner of your car.